 Historians use seven concepts to help them investigate and understand the past.
 At times you will use several of these concepts at once; at other times you may focus on just one.
 As you learn to apply each concept, you will begin to think like a historian.
 The seven key concepts in history are:

 - perspectives

-- continuity and change

-cause and effect
+- cause and effect

-- evidence

 - empathy

-- significance

 - contestability.